bhisaac/5eFP/5eFP-SRD.md

 **Spell attack modifier** = 2 + CHA

-#### Spellcasting Focus

-You	can	use	an	arcane focus	as	a	spellcasting	focus for	your	warlock	spells.

 ## Otherworldly Patrons

 The beings that serve as patrons for warlocks are mighty inhabitants of other planes of existence—not gods, but almost godlike in their power.
 Various patrons give their warlocks access to different powers and abilities and expect significant favors in return.